gshaw/LandNav.website/devlog.md

 - [x] Extract offline map state to prevent menu flashing when maps are downloading because of changing settings state
 - [x] Correctly collapse expanded badges in landscape
 - [x] Attempted to put elevation for map center and location expanded badges but rejected as it takes up too much room.
 Maybe distance and bearing section would be better?
+- [x] Improved haptic feedback.
+Was going to add haptic when alert shows but turned out to be too much and not needed, especially when using swipe to delete which already includes a system haptic.

 May 18